Mohyour/Hangman/README.md

 - Fork the repository
 - Make a commit
 - Push to new branch
-- Do a pull request
+- Raise a pull request